Group Disability Insurance protects your employees from financial risk in the event of an employee disability.

 - An employee is injured unexpectedly and cannot continue his normal working hours.

 - One of your employees must go on maternity leave after the birth of her baby.
-You will have to acquire a temporary employee while she recovers.

 Why do I need Group Disability Insurance?

 There are a number of reasons a business owner should seriously consider purchasing Group Disability Insurance.
 According to the 1985 Commissioner’s Individual Disability Table A, 50 percent of Americans will become disabled for 90 days or more between the ages of 35 and 65.
 There is a good chance that some of your employees will deal with a temporary or permanent disability during the course of their careers.
 As a business owner, you should consider offering disability coverage for when something like this occurs in order to minimize the financial risk to your employees.